villafanam/reading-notes/201/class3.md

 + List and describe the four parts of an HTML elements box as referred to by the box model.

-  + Content box is the area where content is displayed
+  + Content box is the area where content is displayed and has height and width

-  + Padding box area is around the content as white space
+  + Padding box area is white space between border and content

   + Border box wraps around the content and padding

-  + Margin box is white space that wraps around the content, padding, and border
+  + Margin box is white space that wraps around the content, padding, and border.
+White space between elements

 ## JS-- Arrays.
 Operators and Expressions.
 Conditionals.
 Loops.